CardinisCode/jobhuntmanager/Preparation&Management/to_do_list.md

 ------------------------------------------------------------------------------
 #11: [ ] Display Applications & Interviews:
-        [ ]     Applications page
+        [x]     Applications page
-                [x]     Make sure all applications display as expected on Applications.html [x]     Check that all entries are in order of the most recent application first [ ]     Optimise the data displayed on Applications.html [ ]     Create SQL query to grab the top 10 applications Order by Date
+                [x]     Make sure all applications display as expected on Applications.html [x]     Check that all entries are in order of the most recent application first [x]     Optimise the data displayed on Applications.html [x]     Create SQL query to grab the top 10 applications Order by Date
-                        [ ]     Adjust function to call this SQL query & rename function accordingly [ ]     Grab values, improve their presentation & add to dict [ ]     Display the updated values to applications.html [ ]     Interviews page
+                        [x]     Adjust function to call this SQL query & rename function accordingly [x]     Grab values, improve their presentation & add to dict [x]     Display the updated values to applications.html [x]     Interviews page
-                [x]     Make sure all interviews display as expected on Interviews.html [x]     Check that all entries are in order of the most recent interview first [ ]     Index page
+                [x]     Make sure all interviews display as expected on Interviews.html [x]     Check that all entries are in order of the most recent interview first [x]     Index page
                 [x]     Top 5 Applications:
-                        [x]     Check that it displays the latest 5 application entries [x]     Check that all entries are in order of the most recent application first (By Date) [ ]     Top 5 Interviews:
+                        [x]     Check that it displays the latest 5 application entries [x]     Check that all entries are in order of the most recent application first (By Date) [ ]     Optimise how applications headings are displayed to table [ ]     Top 5 Interviews:
                         [ ]     Create a SQL query to grab last 5 interviews for this user (ORDER BY: First: Date, Second: Time)